-3.4 Bargaining Conferences (where applicable)
+3.2 Bargaining Conferences (where applicable)

-- 3.4.1 In consultation with the Component with members in the bargaining unit, where the AEC decides that Regional and/or National Bargaining Conferences will be held, the following rules and procedures shall apply. - 3.4.2 Bargaining Conferences are the opportunity for bargaining unit members, elected officers, and activists to meet to plan the upcoming round of bargaining, review bargaining demands, identify priorities, develop initial mobilization strategies, and build awareness of the political context in which the round of bargaining will take place. - 3.4.3 Bargaining Conferences also present an important learning opportunity for new activists and an equally-important opportunity for all members in attendance to build solidarity.
+- 3.2.1 In consultation with the Component that represent members in the bargaining units affected, where the AEC decides that Bargaining Conferences will be held, the following rules and procedures shall apply. - 3.2.2 Bargaining Conferences are the opportunity for bargaining unit members, elected officers, and activists to meet to plan the upcoming round of bargaining, review bargaining demands, identify priorities, develop initial mobilization strategies, and build awareness of the political context in which the round of bargaining will take place. - 3.2.3 Bargaining Conferences also present an important learning opportunity for new activists and an equally important opportunity for all members in attendance to build solidarity. - 3.2.4 Delegates chosen to attend Bargaining Conferences must be members of the bargaining unit and hold office in the union, which can include being a shop steward.
+Delegates must also be dedicated union activists, engaged in union activities and committed to union principles, including social justice and human rights.

-- 3.4.4 Delegates chosen to attend either Regional or National Bargaining Conferences must be members of the bargaining unit or hold office in the union, which can include being a shop steward.
-Delegates must also be dedicated union activists engaged in union activities and committed to union principles, including social justice and human rights. - 3.4.5 Members of the NBoD who have members in the bargaining unit may attend bargaining conferences and may fully participate in all discussions, but may not seek election or vote in the election of bargaining team members.
+3.2.5 Members of the NBoD and other full time elected officers who have members in the bargaining unit may attend bargaining conferences and may fully participate in all discussions, but may not seek election or vote in the election of bargaining team members.